 Mary Taylor’s engaging sculpture Filly was installed on October 28 in the Creative Workshop entry plaza.
 Fabricated of welded steel rods, the life size work is the gift of Marilynn Barron McDonald.
 The plaza, which opened in October as part of Centennial Sculpture Park, provides increased accessibility for students at the Gallery’s art school, as well as an inviting place to sit and stroll.

 Kudos to MAG’s Centennial Sculpture Park, which has received the 2013 Reshaping Rochester Robert Macon Award for Innovation.
 The award, announced October 16 by the Rochester Regional Community Design Center, recognizes the new sculpture park for its positive impact on people, neighborhoods and the community.
 Learn more

-Pictured: Visitors to this year’s M&T Bank Clothesline Festival enjoying Centennial Sculpture Park.
+Pictured: Visitors to the M&T Bank Clothesline Festival enjoying Centennial Sculpture Park.
 Photo by Richard P. Wersinger.